-Before deciding on what terms they will offer you a loan, lenders want to find out two things about you: whether you can repay the loan, and if you will pay it back.
-To understand whether you can pay back the loan, they look at your income and debt ratio.
-To calculate your willingness to pay back the mortgage loan, they consult your credit score.
+Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders must know two things about you: whether you can repay the loan, and how committed you are to repay the loan.
+To assess your ability to repay, lenders assess your debt-to-income ratio.
+In order to calculate your willingness to repay the loan, they consult your credit score.

-Fair Isaac and Company formulated the original FICO score to assess creditworthines.
+Fair Isaac and Company calculated the first FICO score to help lenders assess creditworthines.
 For details on FICO, read more here.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scoring.
-Your score is calculated from both the good and the bad in your credit report.
-Late payments will lower your credit score, but consistently making future payments on time will raise your score.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
+Your score considers both positive and negative items in your credit report.
+Late payments will lower your score, but consistently making future payments on time will raise your score.

-For the agencies to calculate a credit score, you must have an active credit account with a payment history of at least six months.
-This payment history ensures that there is enough information in your credit to build an accurate score.
-Some people don't have a long enough credit history to get a credit score.
-They should build up credit history before they apply.
+Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your report to calculate an accurate score.
+Some folks don't have a long enough credit history to get a credit score.
+They should build up a credit history before they apply for a loan.

 Milestone Mortgage, Inc. can answer questions about credit reports and many others.
 Give us a call: (317) 595-9600.